marcobellaccini/ansible-rabbitmq-minimalistic/README.md

 In order to enable clustering, you will have to setup the hosts with the same [erlang cookie](https://www.rabbitmq.com/clustering.html#erlang-cookie).

+When clustering, you will also have to set *serial: 1* in your playbook (otherwise nodes may experience problem when trying to form the cluster).

 For this, you can use the *rabbitmq_erlang_cookie* variable (please consider using [Ansible Vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html) to encrypt the cookie).